dunglee1012/my-life-blog/README.md

 Enough chit-chat...

-Hi everyone, I'm **Dũng**, but my friends call me **Dle (Đờ le)**.
-I'm currently 24 years old and working as a developer for an outsourcing company.
+Hi, I'm Dũng, but my friends call me Dle (Đờ le).
-I feel that having a **personal project** like this can help me a lot when looking for new opportunities.
-Hopefully, it will make a great impression on recruiters by showcasing my enthusiasm, passion, and curiosity.
+I'm 24 years old and currently working as a developer at an outsourcing company.

-Even the toughest recruiter might melt under the charm of my "strange yet lovable" personality (not my words, my female colleagues often tell me I'm cute and handsome 🤣).
+I created this blog as a personal project to showcase my development skills and passion for coding.
+I believe having a portfolio project like this can open up new career opportunities.
+Hopefully, it will make a strong impression on recruiters by demonstrating my enthusiasm and curiosity.
 # Project Information

-This project is a **personal blog** built using **Next.js** and **Firebase**, allowing the owner to post blogs while visitors can comment and rate posts.
+This project is a **personal blog** built using **Next.js** and **Firebase**, It allows the owner (me) to post blogs while visitors can comment and rate posts.

 ## 🛠 Technologies Used